rensjaspers/ngx-load-with/projects/ngx-load-with/README.md

 </ng-template>
 ```

-> Note: if you want to use the `ngxLoadWith.load` method in your template, you cannot use the `*ngxLoadWith` microsyntax.
+> Note: if you want to use the `NgxLoadWithDirective.load` method in your template, you cannot use the `*ngxLoadWith` microsyntax.

 ### Reloading while continuing to show stale data